steevjames/Auto-Commit-Script-for-Linux/README.md

 ```
   sudo chown _user_name_ && sudo chmod 700 autocommitter
 ```
-3. Run the file and enter number Of commits when asked.
+3. Run the file and enter number of commits when asked.
 ```
   ./autocommitter
 ```